Sindhujthapa/MinersSequel/readme.md

 ### 1.2 Methodology

-We used TF-IDF vectorization to convert text reviews into numerical features suitable for machine learning, and applied a stratified train-test split to preserve class balance.
+We used Term Frequency–Inverse Document Frequency (TF-IDF) vectorization to convert text reviews into numerical features suitable for machine learning, and applied a stratified train-test split to preserve class balance.
 Our analysis evaluated six models:

 * Logistic Regression
 * Naive Bayes